‘A pretty intense firefight’: Assessing the battle for Glenwood Canyon

 In a media tour led by Patterson on Thursday, the only signs of active fire along I-70 were small plumes of smoke from an occasional hotspot.

-At Hanging Lake parking lot and trailhead, the fire burned down to the valley floor in places.
-The fire left a checkerboard pattern in the vegetation scattered throughout the rock walls.
+At the Hanging Lake parking lot and trailhead, the fire burned down to the valley floor in places.
+It left a checkerboard pattern in the vegetation scattered throughout the rock walls.
 One spot is completely burned out; a few feet away the heat scorched the leaves of the brush and conifer trees; another few feet away the vegetation looks normal.

 “The canyon will be different but it will still be an icon for people in Glenwood Springs and for visitors,” said Scott Fitzwilliams, White River National Forest supervisor.